-Another concern with which all four partners must constantly struggle is differences in policies or requirements.
-County personnel policies differ in ways such that CWEB and CWEL students in the same classroom with their respective program classmates may be subject to contrasting requirements.
+Another concern which all four partners must constantly struggle with is differences in policies or requirements.
+With personnel policies differing across county agencies, CWEB and CWEL students in the same classroom may be subject to contrasting requirements when compared to their program peers.
 Curricular requirements or academic calendars among the schools may differ enough that students from the same county (but not attending the same school) also have contrasting requirements.

-The CWEB and CWEL faculty are keenly aware of these differences and seek to assist the other partners in being aware of alternative approaches that might be helpful.
+The CWEB and CWEL faculty are keenly aware of these differences and seek to assist our partners in being aware of alternative approaches that might be helpful.
 But in the final analysis, uniformity is not the goal.
 These are not seen as fairness issues.
 As long as the Title IV-E regulations are being followed, the effort has been to allow for local conditions and needs to guide local decision-making.
 This is true for county agencies and among schools of social work.
 Workers in some counties are employed under union conditions.
 Others are not.
 Small counties face somewhat different personnel issues than larger ones.
+Some counties enjoy a relatively stable workforce with very few open positions; others are understaffed.
 Child welfare salaries vary across the state.
 Counties operate under a range of governance structures (commissioners, mayors, and county executives) that exert a strong influence on policies and procedures for the human services workforce.

-College or university calendars may control social work department or school schedules.
+College or university calendars control social work department or school schedules.
 The number of child welfare students in a given school has an effect on the number of child welfare courses that can be offered.
+Minimum enrollment targets are established that determine whether a particular course can run in a given term or not.
 Some schools or departments of social work operate under strict operational policies that are controlled by a centralized university administration that determines which courses can be offered, in what format, and how often they can be placed on the academic calendar.
 Consequently, students and others who observe some differences are quite correct and refer to a diversity that is neither possible nor desirable to control centrally.
 It is always the goal of the CWEB and CWEL programs to provide: